SuperGini/Duel-Game-Project/README.md

 My recommendation is to write this in NodeJs with TypeScript, but any other language is ok.

-Atentie! -> jocul are un bug.
-Daca ambii jucatori selecteaza un defense ability iar atack power si defense power este identica atunci jocul intra in loop si nu se mai termina nicioadata
-(pt ca ambii jucatori ramana la 100 hp).
-IDE utilizat -> IntelliJ IDEA
+Warning! the game has a bug.
+If both players select ability number 3 and the atack power and defense power is the same for both charaters the game enters a loop because the hp of both players stays at 100 hp.